snakemake-workflows/rna-seq-kallisto-sleuth/config/README.md

 ### input file options

-For each unit, provide **one** out of the following options for input files:
+For each unit, provide exactly **one** out of the following options for input files:
 * The path to two paired-end FASTQ files in the columns `fq1`, `fq2`.
 * The path to a single-end FASTQ file in the column `fq1`.
   For single-end data, you also need to specify `fragment_len_mean` and `fragment_len_sd`, which should usually be available from your sequencing provider.